 All rooms/apartments MUST be filled to capacity at Housing Selection.
-If a vacancy occurs in a room or apartment during the summer, the Office of Residence Life will assign you a new roommate.
+If a vacancy occurs in a room or apartment during the summer, the Office of Residential & First-Year Programs will assign you a new roommate.

 The roommates and groups are responsible for maintaining communication among themselves regarding changes to their room/apartment occupancy over the summer.